nguyenvukhang/alatty/docs/sessions.rst

 Displaying the currently active session name
 ----------------------------------------------

-You can display the name of the currently active session file in the kitty tab bar using :opt:`tab_title_template`.
+You can display the name of the currently active session file in the alatty tab bar using :opt:`tab_title_template`.
 For example, using the value::

     {session_name} {title}